CGWebDev2003/toast-cg/README.md

 -   Position: The position of the toast on the screen.
 Options include "left-top", "left-bottom", "right-top", or "right-bottom".

+-   Time: The time until the toast becomes invisible.
+If not provided, the toast will remain visible until manually removed.

 ### Error Handling

 If the `text` parameter is not provided, an error message will be logged to the console, indicating that a message should be added to the toast.

 ### Usage

-To use the `Toast` class, instantiate it with a configuration object, specifying the desired icon, message text, style, and position.
+To use the `Toast` class, instantiate it with a configuration object, specifying the desired icon, message text, style, position, and visibility time.
 The toast will then be appended to the specified parent element or `document.body` if no parent is provided.
+If a visibility time is specified, the toast will automatically be removed after that duration.